jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 The Excel window size was used in Excel 2007 to define the width and height of a workbook window within the Multiple Document Interface (MDI).
 In later versions of Excel for Windows this interface was dropped.
-This method is currectly only useful when setting the window size in Excel for Mac 2011.
+This method is currently only useful when setting the window size in Excel for Mac 2011.
 The units are pixels and the default size is 1073 x 644.

 Note, this doesn't equate exactly to the Excel for Mac pixel size since it is